 • If your old coral bells have suffered from fungal infection, plant the new ones in a new garden area.

 • The diseased plant should be immediately removed and disposed of in the dustbin.

 • You can also use various fungicides available in the market like Serenade.

 Other Coral Flowers Care Guidelines

 • Once spring sets in you would need to plant these Coral Flowers.
-The soil condition should be warm and your garden patch should receive a minimum 4 hours of abundant sunlight.
+The soil condition should be warm and your garden patch should receive a minimum of 4 hours of abundant sunlight.

-• The coral bells plant need strong roots, thus you would need to water them well once a week in the first month.
+• The coral bells plant needs strong roots, thus you would need to water them well once a week in the first month.
 After the first month, it could be once in 10 days so that the soil is dry also.

 • When you are applying fertilizers in your coral bells plant area, you would need to keep a space of three-inch between the crown of the coral bells plant and the composite layer.
 You can apply around two inches of composite twice a year.
 This period is once in spring and once in the fall season.

 • The ground also needs to be insulated before the winter frost sets in.
 Thus you would need to add 3 inches of mulch over the area where you are planting these beautiful coral colored flower plants.
 Once winter ends and the spring season begins, the mulch layer would be removed to encourage the plant to grow again.

 • These plants also need to be pruned in the early days of the spring season.
 This would help them to grow better.
 It is essential that you remove areas of the plant which have withered away.